open-xyz/informatician/STYLE_GUIDE.md

 - Provide links to relevant resources and references
 - Provide feedback and contact information at the end of each document

 For more details and examples, see the [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).
+If you have any feedback or questions, please feel free to reach out to us at rohanshx@gmail.com or join our `discussion forum` .
+We would love to hear from you!